-At Advanced Spine and Joints Center we realize that each patient and their individual pain is unique.
+At Advanced Spine and Joints Center we realize that each patient and their pain is unique.
 We create a customized treatment plan for each patient, leading to lasting results.
-Medical research confirms that lasting results are attained through a functional and combined approach to chiropractic.

-FDN is an effective therapy to treat muscular tension, spasm and pain, which commonly accompanies conditions such as arthritis, nerve irritation, muscular strain, ligament strains and herniated discs.
-It is called “Dry” Needling because there is no solution injected as with a hypodermic needle during a flu shot.
-With dry needling, an acupuncture type neede is used, and the needle itself stimulates and produces the effects within the tissue.
+Dry Needling is an effective therapy to treat muscular tension, spasm and pain.
+It is called “Dry” Needling because there is no solution injected as with a flu shot.
+With dry needling, an acupuncture needle is used, and the needle itself stimulates and produces the effects within the tissue.

-FDN uses a small, solid filament needle which is inserted in a contracted painful knotted muscle to create a local twitch reflex which is both diagnostic and therapeutic as it is the first step in breaking the pain cycle as research shows will decrease muscle contraction, reduce chemical irritation, improve flexibility and decrease pain.
+FDN uses a small, solid filament needle which is inserted in a contracted painful knotted muscle to create a local twitch reflex.
+This is both diagnostic and therapeutic and is the first step in breaking the pain cycle.
+Research shows this will decrease muscle contraction, reduce chemical irritation, improve flexibility and decrease pain.